 My favorite letter is not in the Latin alphabet, and as much as I adore the Arabic painterly abjad, it is the roots of the Chinese calligraphy that won over my heart.
-That letter means sky, but also many other things, and perhaps it is that flexibility is what fascinates me about the Chinese characters (called hanzi in China).
+That letter means sky, but also many other things, and perhaps it is that flexibility what fascinates me about the Chinese characters (called hanzi in China).
 I love that one symbol means so much, an entire universe.
+Timeless language transcends borders.

 New Hampshire

-天 is nature itself, moody as the weather.
+天 is nature herself, moody as the weather

 A letter that is a word and so mightily broad.
-Endless, universal and so far.
+Endless, universal.
 Only the spiritually blind cannot grasp the expansive meaning in its lines.
-Like a teepee spiking and centred high, the Chinese have captured the ideogram brilliantly from its ancient pictorial art from which contemporary calligraphy evolved.
+Like a teepee spiking and centred high, the Chinese have captured the ideogram brilliantly from its ancient pictorial art from which their contemporary calligraphy evolved.

 Free space is the sky